Saturday, September 3, 2011

 1967: Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles was the #1 album for the 10th week in a row.
 Headquarters by the Monkees was second followed by Flowers from the Rolling Stones.
 The Doors was at #4 with Jefferson Airplane's Surrealistic Pillow at #5.
 The rest of the Top 10: The Young Rascals with Groovin', which moved from 18 to 6, Release Me from Engelbert Humperdinck, Insight Out from the Association at #8, Aretha Franklin's I Never Loved a Man The Way I Love You at #9 and the Temptations jumped in at #10--With a Lot O' Soul.

 1970: Genesis put out an ad in Melody Maker, looking for applications.
-Drummer Phil Collins responded and eventually joined the group.
+Drummer Phil Collins responded and eventually got the job.

 1972: The Eagles were on their first tour as a group; they played at the Dane County Coliseum in Madison, Wisconsin.